-"Title washing" is the term used to describe the unscrupulous practice of moving a vehicle with a flooded, rebuilt, or salvaged title to a different state where its title issues are not recognized in order to obtain a clean title for it.
+"Title washing" is a term used to describe the unscrupulous practice of moving a vehicle with a flooded, rebuilt, or salvaged title to a different state where its title issues are not recognized in order to obtain a clean title for it.

 Some sellers may also wash a title in order to conceal the truth about the presence of lienholders on the affected vehicles.
 Once the vehicle receives a new title, its value shoots up, making it easier to sell.

 Here's a more intricate rundown on how title washing works, so you can avoid buying a lemon.

 When a car is badly damaged in a flood, fire, hailstorm or natural disaster, the car owner's insurance company may declare the vehicle a total loss.
 A total loss means repairing the car costs almost as much as it's worth.